Overview of data loss prevention policies

 The email can notify the person who sent, shared, or last modified the content and, for site content, the primary site collection administrator and document owner.
 In addition, you can add or remove whomever you choose from the email notification.

 In addition to sending an email notification, a user notification displays a policy tip:

-In Outlook 2013 and later and Outlook on the web.
+In Outlook and Outlook on the web.